leilayasmeen/Calibration_LB_mixup/README.md

 python reliability.py
 ```
-These two files, and the backup files they draw on (contained in the utility folder), were obtained from Kangsepp (2018b) and adjusted as needed for this paper.
-They calculates ECE, MCE, error, and cross-entropy loss given the logit vectors for a set of neural networks.
-Thus, each neural network of interest must be evaluated using the "evaluations" files prior to running these files.
+These two files, and the backup files they draw on (contained in the utility folder), were obtained from [markus93](https://github.com/markus93/NN_calibration) and adjusted as needed for this paper.
+They calculate ECE, MCE, error, and cross-entropy loss given the logit vectors for a set of neural networks.
+Thus, each neural network of interest must be evaluated using the appropriate "evaluation" file prior to running these two files.

 **Citation**

-If you use this method or code, please cite it using:
+If you use our methododology or code, please cite it using:

 ```
 @misc{